joliang17/DataX_Project/README.md

         python app.py
         ```

-   - If successfully start the program, click (or type?) the url address in the web brower that shows in the command line.
+   - If successfully start the program, Open the following url address in the web brower that shows in the command line.

         ```
         http://127.0.0.1:8000/